gauravjat/Kudwa-work/README.md

 This system integrates financial data from QuickBooks and Rootfi formats, stores it in a unified database, and provides:
 - RESTful API for data access
-- Natural language querying powered by OpenAI
+- Natural language querying powered by **LangChain** with **OpenAI**
-- AI-generated financial insights and narratives
+- AI-generated financial insights and narratives using **Jinja2 templates**
+- Production-ready architecture with maintainable prompt management

 ## 🚀 Quick Start